 “The opening couplet was collected from black railroad workers at Auburn, Alabama,…” (1915-1916), “the earliest evidence for the song’s currency in oral tradition.”
 See, Norm Cohen, 1981, Long Steel Rail, Univ.
 Illinois Press, p.
 539.

 Both of these instances come 20 years after the Princeton publication but neither hinge on minstrelsy or black caricature.
+One of them is evidence that Black railroad workers sang the song.

 How To Teach It